maltekrupa/ansible-roles-freebsd/acme.sh/README.md

 Installs acme.sh on FreeBSD.

-It is built to run with a setup consisting of DNSimple and haproxy.
+It is built to run with a setup consisting of DNSimple and haproxy to issue certificates via Let's Encrypt.

 The role does
 - install acme.sh